macvenez/telegram-bot-benzina/readme.md

 # Running the bot
-Now you can just run he bot with
+Now you can just run the bot with
 ```
 python bot.py
 ```